HaoZou39/Earthquake-Summer/README.md

 # Earthquake-Summer
-Earthquake Visualization Summer Project
+Earthquake Visualization Summer Project:
-This is a web app used to collect, edit and organize the metadata of images in all different fields.
+This is a web app used to collect, edit and organize the metadata of images in different fields.